 It was only a matter of time before Sheldon took his talents to television.
 He appeared in four episodes of Your Jeweler’s Showcase in 1952.
 In addition, he was listed as producer and director for several of these episodes.
 He appeared in I Love Lucy in 1953 as vacuum salesman Harry Martin and several I Married Joan episodes in 1952-53.
 One of my favorites was his role as Johnny Velvet on Burns and Allen when he kidnaps Gracie but takes her back because she drives him crazy.
 In 1954 he co-starred in The Duke which lasted 13 episodes.
 This show featured an artistic boxer who leaves the ring to open a nightclub.
 Sheldon also directed the pilot as well as some early episodes of Lassie and The RealMcCoys.

 Sheldon convinced Carl Reiner to step back from acting as Rob Petrie and produce The DickVan Dyke Show.
-That conversation resulted in Dick Van Dyke accepting the role and 158 episodes.
+That conversation resulted in Dick Van Dyke accepting the role, leading to 158 episodes.
 If you watch carefully, you will notice Sheldon appearing twice on the show in minor roles.
 The show was nominated for 25 Emmys and won 15.

 Sheldon also is credited with creating the spinoff.
 One of Danny Thomas’s episodes was set in North Carolina where he gets picked up for speeding in a rural town and has a run-in with Sheriff Andy Taylor.
 This episode turned into the long-running The Andy Griffith Show which was on the air from 1960-1968 netting 249 episodes.
 The show won 6 of the 9 Emmys it was nominated for.